Orange County Ear, Allergy, Nose & Neck (OCEANN) ENT

 When a nasal disorder takes hold, congestion, nasal drainage, and pressure around your nose and eyes make you miserable.
 For some, the temporary misery becomes chronic.
-Dr. Kathy Yu-Syken, at OCEANN, specializes in relieving your symptoms and treating all nasal disorders, especially chronic sinusitis.
+Our providers, at OCEANN, specialize in relieving your symptoms and treating all nasal disorders, especially chronic sinusitis.
 To learn more about how to get long-lasting relief, call the office in Huntington Beach, California, or book an appointment online.

 The nasal cavity and the sinuses that open into the nose are vulnerable to many nasal disorders, such as:

 CHRONIC SINUSITIS SYMPTOMS

 When you have chronic sinusitis, you’ll have two or more of these symptoms:

 Thick, discolored discharge from your nose or postnasal drip (mucus draining down your throat).

 Nasal congestion that makes it hard to breathe.

 Pain, tenderness, or swelling associated with sinuses (around your eyes, nose, forehead, and cheeks).

 Reduced sense of smell in adults (children are more likely to develop a cough).